Do you have a business plan?

 - develop a more detailed, weekly plan for each month with specific blogs, articles, and resources to create, curate and share

 I then would repeat this process for each of the components that I listed out in step 2.

 step 4: execute

-You do not need to complete all of these tasks right now at the start of the year!
+You do not need to complete all of these tasks immediately!

 But by identifying them all in advance, you can start to see the work that you need to do and understand the interdependencies between your time, your resources and your actions.

-Having a business plan for the year ahead will help you understand what tasks you need to prioritise, and when.
+Having a business plan will help you understand what tasks you need to prioritise, and when.

 over to you